1535 Mission Street

-Elisa Odabashian is the Director of the West Coast Office and State Campaigns for Consumers Union, the advocacy arm of Consumer Reports.
+Elisa Odabashian is the Director of State Programs and the West Coast Office for Consumers Union, the advocacy arm of Consumer Reports.
 She is a widely-quoted expert on food safety and sustainability, product safety, financial services, corporate accountability, energy, dietary supplements, milk prices, antibiotics in meat production, and genetically modified organisms.
 In addition to managing Consumers Union’s West Coast Office, Ms. Odabashian oversees Consumers Union’s Food and Product Safety Program, Financial Services Program, Grassroots Organizing team, and two national food safety campaigns.
 On behalf of Consumers Union, Ms. Odabashian has served on governmental and foundation advisory bodies, including the California Department of Food and Agriculture’s Dairy Advisory Committee, the California Energy Commission’s Alternative and Renewable Fuel and Vehicle Technology Advisory Committee, and the California Consumer Protection Foundation.

 In 1998, Ms. Odabashian spearheaded the launch of Consumers Union’s advocacy web site at www.consumersunion.org.
 In 2006, Ms. Odabashian designed and implemented a web-based tool called LobbyLog™, which tracks Consumers Union’s federal and multi-state lobbying activities.
-Ms. Odabashian oversees the reporting of Consumers Union’s lobbying communications to federal and state authorities.
+Ms. Odabashian also oversees the reporting of Consumers Union’s lobbying communications to federal and state authorities.

 Ms. Odabashian received a B.A. in English from Scripps College, an M.A. in English from Claremont Graduate University, and a Master of Public Administration from the University of San Francisco.